Fudan-iGEM/2024-wiki/src/entrepreneurship.md

     </div>
 </div>

 On the other hand, current global nickel reserves are struggling to meet the growing demand from electric vehicles and other high-tech products, increasing the risk of resource depletion.
-ESDM has pointed out that high-grade nickel ore with a content of over **1.7%** can only sustain consumption for **7 to 10 years**.
+ESDM has pointed out that high-grade nickel ore with a content of over **1.7%** can only sustain consumption for **7 to 10 years**[^2].
 The Earth needs an efficient nickel recycling technology to extend the lifespan of nickel resources and meet the ongoing demand for nickel in the future.

 <div style="text-align: center;" id="fig2">
     <img src="https://static.igem.wiki/teams/5115/entrepreneurship/fig2new.webp" style='width:100%'>